How to get to Lake Garda

 Lake Garda has plenty of natural beauty to enjoy on a day trip from Milan.
 Wherever you arrive, you won't be far from great swimming, sailing, and windsurfing.
 Spiaggia Tifu at Limone sul Garda, the Bay of the Sirens, and Lazise are some of the best beach areas along Lake Garda.
 For something a bit different, head up to nearby Tenno or Ledro lakes.
 Both of these higher-altitude lakes are great for swimming.
 Ledro is known as one of Italy's cleanest lakes, while Tenno is famous for its striking turquoise colour.

 So what are you waiting for?
-The train links between Milan and Lake Garda make it so accessible on a day trip from the city.
+The train links between the city and the lake make it so accessible on a day trip from Milan to Lake Garda.
 And whatever destinations or activities you choose to fill in your day, you'll be back in Milan by bedtime.
 Have a look at train times and routes on our website, and start planning your trip now!